-Georgia Tech Registi GRADUATE C HANGE OF M AJOR/LEVE L FORM Instructions: Please complete the inform to Graduate Studies, Room 318 - Office.
-The change of major will be eff Savant Building.
-Once verified and l approved in Graduate St Print Name 20111 Last Student Email First gtID# Middle Have you applied for gradua ntion? □ Yes □ No If yes, select term: □ Fall □ Spring Summer / 20 DEGREE LEVEL □ ADD a Master's Degree L Level CHANGE from Mas ster's to PhD Degr ee Level ☐ ADD a PhD Degree Level 1 🗆 CHANGE from PhI) to Master Degree e Level MAJOR SCHOOLS Ma njor Level Current Major Are e vou currently a GRA or GTA? □ Yes □ No
+Georgia Tech jistrar Instructions: Please complete the information as indicate form to Graduate Studies, Room 318 - Savant Building, C Office.
+The change of major will be effective within the normal Print Name d below and obtain all necessary signature Once verified and approved in Graduate St es.
+When all signatures ar Last First 1 Middle Student Email gtID# Have you applied for graduation? ☐ Yes □ No If yes, select term: ☐ Fall ☐ Spring □ Summer / 20 DEGREE LEVEL □ ADD a Master's Degree Level □ CHANGE from Ma ster's to PhD Degree Level □ ADD a PhD Degree Level ☐ CHANGE from PhI O to Master Degree I Level MAJOR SCHOOLS Major Level Current Major Are you currently a G RA or CTA? □ Yes □ No